albertllousas/kata-bowling/readme.md

 Create a program, which, given a valid sequence of rolls for one line of American Ten-Pin Bowling, produces the total score for the game.

-Here are some things that the program will not do:

-- We will not check for valid rolls.
-- We will not check for correct number of rolls and frames.
-- We will not provide scores for intermediate frames.

 #### Brief description

 Basically a bowling game consist to roll a ball down a bowling lane to knock down the pins at the end of the lane.